 Work/Life Imbalance – Tipping The Scales To Find A True Work/Life Balance In Air Medical Management

 Bryan Peterson BSN, RN, CMTE, CFRN, CCRN, PHRN STAT MedEvac

 Overview of air ambulance market and how buyers value air ambulance.
-A discussion of key value drivers.
-A discussion of a case study air medical sale.
+This session will contain a discussion of key value drivers along and how those drivers influence the sale of an organization.

 Overtriage!
 It is OK to Make a Mistake

 Kevin Collopy, BA, FP-C, CCEMT-P, NR-P, CMTE New Hanover Regional Medical Center

 We have all done it, we made an error!
 We called a helicopter when it wasn’t needed.
 Made a call regarding STEMI, STROKE or CODE SEPSIS and were wrong.
 These actions more than likely got hauled under the carpet for doing so.
 The research though, says it’s OK!
 We need to make errors, over triage is good!
 In the era of time-sensitive emergencies, it’s important to understand that mistakes occur.
 This presentation will take you through the time sensitive emergencies of stroke, STEMI, sepsis, and trauma, and share with you the evidence based over-triage goals set by the American College of Surgeons, American Heart and Stroke Associations, and several research papers.
 The reality is, if we are always right then there are patients who we missed!
 Come join in an engaging learning session that empowers patient advocacy and care-based just culture.

 Unintended Outcomes – Navigating the Space Between Impulse and Aversion

 Jamey Myers EMT-P Shock Trauma Air Rescue Service (STARS)